Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ![Status: Exploratory](https://img.shields.io/badge/status-exploratory-blue)
 ![Focus: Execution Boundaries](https://img.shields.io/badge/focus-execution--boundaries-black)

-> Minimal design explorations on execution boundaries and traceable AI actions.
+---

-> We don’t control devices by telling them what to do.<BR>
+> We don’t control devices by telling them what to do.
-> We control them by defining when actions are allowed.<BR>
+> We control them by defining when actions are allowed.
 > Execution happens only when those boundaries are satisfied.

+---

 Define execution boundaries first — let autonomy grow only where judgment remains explicit.

-Design notes on execution boundaries and responsibility structures for AI systems interacting with the physical world.

 As AI begins to participate in real-world decisions, the core challenge is no longer model capability — but how execution is allowed, constrained, and interpreted.

+---

-This repository connects a set of related design explorations:
+This repository explores a minimal structure for:

-- Intent–State–Effect (ISE) Model
-- The 9-Question Protocol for Responsible AI Actions
-- Button vs Switch: Action Semantics at Runtime
-- Making the Physical World Callable for AI

-The goal is not to define a standard, but to explore a minimal structure that makes execution decisions traceable and responsibility boundaries explicit.

-These notes focus on separating intent, state, and effect, and on structuring execution conditions before autonomy expands beyond control.
+- making execution decisions traceable
+- making responsibility boundaries explicit

 ---